Zanskar Spiritual Retreat — July 2026

 Meditation & Silence Facilitator · 12 years experience

-Arjun teaches meditation as attention training rather than spiritual practice.
-His sessions are structured, direct, and free from esoteric language.
-He believes the mountains are the best meditation t… Read full profile →
+Arjun teaches meditation as attention training, not spiritual performance.
+His sessions are clear, direct, and simple.
+He believes the mountains are often the best meditation teacher.
+His role is to r… Read full profile →

 Himalayan Retreat & Trek Guide · 20 years experience